oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 -23

-* Addressed feedback from Gen-ART review
-* Addressed feedback from opsdir review
+* Ensure acronyms and other specifications are defined and referenced on first use, and added to terminology
+* Clarified mailicious JavaScript is the basis of the threat analysis earlier in the document
 * Clarified why filesystem storage of private key is a concern
 * Clarified JS runtimes in intro
 * Addressed feedback from secdir review
-* Clarified mailicious JavaScript is the basis of the threat analysis earlier in the document
-* Ensure acronyms and other specifications are defined and referenced on first use, and added to terminology
 * Clarified that the specific attacks described are the relevant ones for this document because they are OAuth-specific
 * Described the relationship to session fixation attacks
 * Clarified that section 8 is talking about OAuth tokens specifically